-California State University (CSU) announced on July 27 that it will require faculty, staff and students who are accessing facilities any university location to be immunized against the virus that causes COVID-19.
+California State University (CSU) announced on July 27, 2021 that it requires faculty, staff and students who are accessing any university facility to be immunized against the virus that causes COVID-19.

 For more details, please see the CSU COVID-19 Vaccination Interim Policy that went into effect on July 29, 2021.

 Chancellor Castro has approved the COVID-19 Vaccination Interim Policy which was issued and took effect on July 29, 2021.
 This policy demonstrates CSU’s commitment to safeguarding the health and well-being of students, faculty, staff, administrators, and the communities we serve.
 It is published in the CSU Policy Library.